veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 ```

 {{< hint info >}}
-The `--cacert` is only necessary if using a self-signed cert.
+The `--skip-tls-verification` is only necessary if using a self-signed cert.
 Please avoid using `--skip-tls-verification` AND the `--cacert`.
 {{< /hint >}}

 ---